Agricultural Science, B.S.

 Select 3 credits in Agricultural Economics and Rural Sociology 23

-Select 3 credits in International Agriculture of the following:3
+Select 3 credits in International Agriculture from the following:3

 Global Agriculture Education